AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to enhance operational efficiency, market responsiveness, and strategic decision-making through an integrated solution.
-The platform leverages advanced AI for workflow automation, intelligent routing, and an AI Voice Agent System, providing a comprehensive business management experience.
-The business vision is to provide a comprehensive, AI-powered solution for modern enterprises, aiming for significant market potential by optimizing core business processes and enabling strategic growth.
+W3 Suite is a multi-tenant enterprise platform designed to centralize and optimize business operations across various modules including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its primary goal is to enhance efficiency, market responsiveness, and strategic decision-making through an integrated, AI-powered solution that features workflow automation, intelligent routing, and an AI Voice Agent System.
+The project aims to provide a comprehensive solution for modern enterprises, streamlining core business processes and fostering strategic growth.

 # User Preferences
 - Preferred communication style: Simple, everyday language